gomorpheus/morpheus-apidoc/source/includes/_virtual_images.md

 config |  | Map of configuration properties, varies by image type.
-See below for more information tags |  | Metadata tags, Array of objects having a name and value guestConsoleType | auto | The Type of guest console this vm provides such as auto, disabled, vnc, rdp, ssh guetConsoleUsername | | The optional guest console username if you dont want to use the user defaults guestConsolePassword | | The optional guest console password if not using the accessing users creds guestConsolePort | | The port the guest console is being accessed from
+See below for more information tags |  | Metadata tags, Array of objects having a name and value guestConsoleType | auto | The Type of guest console this vm provides such as auto, disabled, vnc, rdp, ssh guestConsoleUsername | | The optional guest console username if you don't want to use the user defaults guestConsolePassword | | The optional guest console password if not using the accessing users creds guestConsolePort | | The port the guest console is being accessed from